ChrisToFLuA/ToFFleeca/README.md

 - jewels
 - goldingots

-two different zones to loot whith different item
+two different zones to loot whith different items
 ### first zone (black_money, jewels, cards)
 The door to access to the second room need to be forced too
 ### second room (goldingots)